 Chapter 4: The Mark

-Emily’s heart slammed against her ribs, a frantic rhythm that drowned out the house’s silence.
-Her phone slipped from her hand, landing on the rug with a dull thud.
-The clown statue loomed, its grin grotesque, its eyes glinting like they were watching her, waiting for her to blink.
+Emily’s heart pounded in her chest, blocking out the silence of the house.
+Her phone slipped from her hand and landed on the rug.
+The clown statue loomed, its grin twisted and its eyes shining as if they were watching her.

-She backed away, her sneakers catching on the edge of the coffee table, and bolted for the stairs, her breath coming in sharp gasps.
-The house felt alive now, the shadows pulsing, the air thick with a sour, rotting smell, like fruit left too long in the sun.
+She backed away, her sneakers catching on the coffee table, then ran for the stairs, breathing hard.
+The house now felt alive, the shadows shifting, and the air was thick with a sour, rotten smell.

 She reached Clara’s room first, shaking the girl awake.
 “Clara, we need to go, now!” she whispered, her voice trembling.
 Clara blinked, her green eyes wide with confusion, her Nancy Drew book sliding to the floor.